dos3anjos/docker-prod/README.md

 # docker-prod
-Gitgub account to test Docker deployments to AWS
+Gitgub account to test Docker deployments to AWS services in the cloud.